-Is It Possible to Fight a Novice Driver Violation and Win?
+Is It Possible to Fight a Novice Driver Ticket and Win?

 Fighting a Novice Driver Ticket May Protect Your Driving Record From the Costly Consequences Upon Conviction